Slockish v. U.S. Federal Highway Administration

 Chiefs Slockish and Jackson, and Carol Logan, together with the Cascade Geographic Society and the Mount Hood Sacred Lands Preservation Alliance, sued the government citing federal laws including the Religious Freedom Restoration Act (RFRA) and the Free Exercise Clause of the U.S. Constitution.
 After two-and-a-half years of negotiations between the tribal members and the government, negotiations failed.

 In October 2017, a crucial hearing was held in which the tribe members asked the court to find that the destruction of their sacred site substantially burdened their religious practices.
+Sadly, the tribes were denied justice when the judge ruled that the government was free to bulldoze sacred Native American burial grounds and destroy sacred artifacts.
+The tribes appealed this decision on March 16th, 2018.
 They are represented by Becket together with Oregon City attorney James Nicita and Michael Patterson of the Seattle-based law firm, Patterson Buchanan Forbes & Leitch.